TKomericki/Rhetos-wiki/Data-validations.md

 ## Error response and metadata

-Test the validations from the previous chapters by directly executing the save method in the generated [object model](Using-the-Domain-Object-Model), or by saving with REST request (see [Test and review](Create-your-first-Rhetos-application#test-and-review) chapter).
+Test the validations from the previous sections by directly executing the save method in the generated [object model](Using-the-Domain-Object-Model), or by saving with REST request (see [Test and review](Create-your-first-Rhetos-application#test-and-review) section).

 For example: